 Important Tools for Your Camper

-It might seem obvious, but in order to store most of the tools on the above list (that are explained in detail below), you need a tool box.
+It might seem obvious, but in order to store most of the tools on the above list of essential camper tools (explained in detail below), you need a toolbox.
 You must be sure that the toolbox you buy is big enough to store every item on this list.
 Also make sure that the box has a good latch.
 I use a 20-inch toolbox to store all of my extra tools and that is enough for me because most of my tools are already stored in my truck.